captainzero93/Protect-Images-from-AI-PixelGuard/README.md

    pip install -r requirements.txt
    ```

 Again: This project is not currently compatible with Python 3.12 or later due to dependency constraints.
-Please use Python 3.11 or earlier.
+Please use Python 3.11 or earlier ( not before 3.7) .

 ## Usage
 Activate your virtual environment (if not already activated), then run the script: